 Do I have to monitor the extractor when it’s operating?

 Once the extraction has started, the operator can leave the extractor unattended until swapping the CO2 tanks.
 Swaps can occur in as little as 2 hours (16oz) and 3 hours (2oz).
 The extractors can be left for as long as the operator wants between tank swaps.

 Is it closed-loop?

 Using an innovative approach the system is effectively “closed-loop” in that the vast majotity of the CO2 is recaptured and recycled.

 How long have these extractors been in the market?

-The first versions were introduced in 2015 and there are multiple versions installed over three continents.
+The first versions were introduced in 2015 and there are multiple versions installed on four continents.
 There have been four major revisions and the current highly-developed extractors are the result of years of extensive field-testing.